coreyholt/sPRuce/README.md

  - o <outgroup>: Outgroup.
 Choose a taxon or allow sPRUce to choose one.
 [Default: auto].
  - m <tree_model>: Tree model for IQ-TREE.
 [Default: MFP]
  - p <prefix>: Prefix for output files
- - d <script_dir>: Directory where the R scripts are located if not current directory" [Default: current directory]
 ```
 ### tree_size
 tree_size might take a little trial and error.
 These size classifications are relative to size of the reference taxa so even "basic" can produce a tree with hundreds of lineages. **I'd recommend starting with basic.**